moleculerjs/moleculer-channels/README.md

 };
 ```

-### RabbitMQ
+### AMQP (RabbitMQ)

-The RabbitMQ adapter uses the exchange-queue logic of RabbitMQ for creating consumer groups.
+The AMQP adapter uses the exchange-queue logic of RabbitMQ for creating consumer groups.
 It means the `sendToChannel` method sends the message to the exchange and not for a queue.

+>To use this adapter, install the `amqplib` module with npm install `amqplib` command.

 **Example**